MicrosoftDocs/windows-itpro-docs/windows/deploy/windows-10-poc.md

         Minimum = 1ms, Maximum = 3ms, Average = 2ms
     </pre>

 37. Verify that all three VMs can reach each other, and the Internet.
-See [Appendix B: Verify the configuration](#appendix-b-verify-the-configuration) for more information.
+See [Appendix A: Verify the configuration](#appendix-b-verify-the-configuration) for more information.
 38. Lastly, because the client computer has different hardware after copying it to a VM, its Windows activation will be invalidated and you might receive a message that you must activate Windows in 3 days.
 To extend this period to 30 days, type the following commands at an elevated Windows PowerShell prompt on PC1:

     <pre style="overflow-y: visible">